+All courses in the School of Art are now available with a professional placement (sandwich year) option.
 A professional placement provides an opportunity for professional development in the work place and as such, greatly enhances the student's prospects of finding rewarding and relevant employment at the end of their studies.

-The Product Design with Professional Placement course in particular is distinctive in its approach because:
+The Illustration course in particular is distinctive in its approach because of: